 A description of the real rights encumbering the immovable and those in its favor

 Again, this is a technical description of the real rights encumbering the immovable or existing in its favor, with the exception of hypothecs and additional security rights attached thereto, in accordance with article 1055 of the Civil Code of Québec.
-The real rights to appear in this section, could be, without limitation, an usufruct or a servitude of right of way.
+The real rights to appear in this section, could be, without limitation, an usufruct or a real servitude (e.g. a right of way).

 WHAT YOU SHOULD KNOW !
 If the declaration of co-ownership of the syndicate predates January 1, 1994, Article 54 of the Act respecting the implementation of the reform of the Civil Code creates a presumption, under which each clause is classified in the appropriate section, and that the relevant rules apply to them in accordance with that classification.